Central and North Baldwin residents will have plenty of opportunity to get into the Christmas spirit beginning this weekend.

 For more information call the church, 251-945-5143.

-A time-honored tradition, this outdoor event at Blackburn Park is sponsored by the North Baldwin Chamber of Commerce and features arts and crafts vendors, live music, food vendors and kid’s activities.
+The event features arts and crafts vendors, live music, food vendors and kid’s activities.

 From BMES, the parade will run to Ninth Street, from Ninth Street to Hand Avenue, from Hand Avenue to U.S. 31 South, from U.S. 31 to Pine Street, from Pine Street to First Street, from First Street to Hoyle Avenue from Hoyle Avenue to Fifth Street and back to the school lot.

-Bedtime Stories with Santa will be held from 6:30 to 8 p.m.
+Bedtime Stories with Santa will be held beginning at 6 p.m.
 Friday, Dec.
-7 at the Bay Minette Public Library, 205 W. Second St. The event is free and open to the public.
+13 at the Bay Minette Public Library, 205 W. Second St. The event is free and open to the public.
 Attendees are encouraged to wear their PJs.
 For more information call 251-580-1648.

 The parade route will follow Highway 59 north from the Loxley Church of God to the Loxley Municipal Park.
 Following the parade there will be hot chocolate and cookies.
 Santa will be available for photos.